AMFI Registered Mutual Fund Distributor · ARN 119185

 Funds that invest primarily in fixed-income securities with less than 35% exposure to equity.

-Important Change (April 1, 2023 onwards)
+Important Change · April 1, 2023

 For debt mutual fund units purchased on or after April 1, 2023, all gains are taxed as Short-Term Capital Gains at your applicable income tax slab rate, regardless of the holding period.
 The indexation benefit and LTCG classification are no longer available.

-Taxed at your Income Tax Slab Rate
+All gains taxed at Income Tax Slab Rate

-10%, 15%, 20%, or 30% based on your total income
+10%, 15%, 20%, or 30% based on total income

-Units Purchased BEFORE April 1, 2023
+Purchased before Apr 1, 2023

-12.5% (without indexation)
+LTCG (> 24 months): 12.5% (without indexation)

 Hybrid Mutual Funds